CleverCloud/onboarder/README.md

 clever open
 ````

 You have just deployed this application to production, congrats 👏 !
 And don't forget to modify the file `index.js`.
+If you are having trouble do not forget to import your SSH Keys in https://console.clever-cloud.com/users/me/ssh-keys

 ## Use Clever Cloud Console